nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages.md

 $ nuxeo bootstrap package # Bootstrap package
 ```

 You will be prompted for parent artifact informations; if your company is having a [BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) you should know what to fill.
-Otherwise you can follow this example using `nuxeo-distribution`, it will brings all Nuxeo's dependency at once:
+Otherwise you can follow this example using `nuxeo-distribution`, it will brings all Nuxeo dependencies at once:

 ```plain
      info You'll be prompted for generation of: